-- A. The dwelling units described above may be rented only to the following occupants: - 1.
-Persons domiciled on Martha's Vineyard year-round and eligible to rent affordable housing as defined in this bylaw, as demonstrated by income, residency, and other documentation required by the Affordable Housing Committee. - 2.
-In owner-occupied buildings and/or properties only (including mixed use buildings and properties), persons employed full-time on Martha's Vineyard during the summer season, as demonstrated by a letter from an employer, current pay stubs, or other proof of employment. - 3.
-Persons who intend to qualify under Subsections 1 or 2 above and who sign an affidavit stating that intention and submit proof of compliance within 30 days of occupancy of the dwelling unit. - B. To prove compliance with the above requirements, the owner of regulated apartments shall file the following with the Zoning Inspector: - 1.
-Prior to the issuance of an occupancy permit for the apartment and within thirty days of any change in ownership of the premises, an affidavit attesting to the owner's understanding of the occupancy restrictions of this Section 4.4-4 and intention to comply with these requirements. - 2.
-On or before January 31 of each year, the names of lessees of the apartments claiming to be year-round domiciliaries of Martha's Vineyard, together with copies of their year-round leases and their driver's licenses.
-Any such lease shall clearly state that year-round occupancy of the apartment is a condition of the lease.
+A. The dwelling units described above may be rented only to the following occupants:

+- 1. Persons eligible to rent affordable housing year-round as defined in this bylaw, as demonstrated by income, residency, and other documentation required by the Affordable Housing Committee. - 2.
+Persons employed full-time on Martha's Vineyard during the summer season, as demonstrated by a letter from an employer, current pay stubs, or other proof of employment. - 3.
+Persons who intend to qualify under Subsections 1 or 2 above must be qualified as affordable renters by Dukes County Regional Housing Authority through a complete application.
+Owners must sign an affidavit stating that intention and submit proof of compliance within 30 days of occupancy of the dwelling unit.

+B. To prove compliance with the above requirements, the owner of regulated apartments shall file the fol lowing with the Zoning Inspector:

+Prior to the issuance of an occupancy permit for the apartment and within thirty days of any change in ownership of the premises, an affidavit attesting to the owner's understanding of the occupancy restrictions of this Section 4.4-4 and intention to comply with these requirements.

-- 3. On or before July 15 of each year, the names of lessees of apartments claiming to be seasonal employees, together with the proof required for such employment status.
-Such lessees shall be furnished a statement by the owner that clearly states that occupancy of the apartment is contingent upon their employment on Martha's Vineyard. - 4.
-Failure to comply with the requirements of this Section 4.4-4 (B) shall constitute a violation of this bylaw, subjecting the violator to all applicable fines and penalties as provided in Subsection 10.23 (A).
+- C. The owner of regulated apartments shall report to the Affordable Housing Committee annually the status of the affordable accessory apartment. - 1.
+On or before July 15 of each year, the owners will receive from the Affordable Housing Committee current affordable housing certification and documentation to be signed by the apartment owner and tenant.
+These forms are to be returned to the Affordable Housing Committee within 30 days of receipt along with copies of a signed year-round lease.
+If a lease is not included, an explanation must be enclosed. - 2.
+Failure to comply with the requirements of the Section 4.4-4 shall constitute a violation of this bylaw, subjecting the violator to all applicable fines and penalties as provided in Subsection 10.23 (A).
 A lessee who fails to comply with the provisions of this Section shall be considered to be in violation of this bylaw.
-Failure to comply with the provisions of this section shall also be grounds for revocation of the certificate of occupancy for the dwelling unit, unless the owner makes a good faith attempt to evict tenants who do not comply with the conditions of this Section. - 5.
-Such income verification documentation as may be required by the Affordable Housing Committee. - C. This Section 4.4-4 shall apply to all apartments created after the effective date of this provision (May 24, 2000) and to all apartments created previously that were not in compliance with applicable restrictions on occupancy in existence when they were created.
+Failure to comply with the provisions of this section shall also be grounds for revocation of the certificate of occupancy for the dwelling unit, unless the owner makes a good faith attempt to evict tenants who do not comply with the conditions of the Section. - 3.
+Such income verification documentation as may be required by the Affordable Housing Committee. - D. This Section 4.4-4 shall apply to all apartments created after the effective date of this provision (May 24, 2000) and to all apartments created previously that were not in compliance with applicable restrictions on occupancy in existence when they were created.
 All other pre-existing apartments shall come into compliance with this Section 4.4-4 on or before January 1, 2005.
 Apartments created in violation of applicable zoning bylaws at the time of their creation shall be granted amnesty from penalties for such zoning violations, provided that: - 1.
 They were created prior to June 1, 1999; - 2.
 They comply with applicable state building code provisions; and - 3.
 They are registered with the Zoning Inspector prior to January 1, 2010.